allan-gon/tunnelman/readme.md

 - `Conceptual Solution`: if I can map the space, then I can say what locations are open and randomly select one of them

 - `Problem`: I have to randomly place non-entities (NE) such that none of them are with 6 units of eachother.
 With a small amount of NE this is easy.
 A naive approach would be to randomly select x and y coords then check against all existing NE.
 If the condition of 6 units is not violated then I can use the coords otherwise regenerate the coords.
 What if I get REALLY unlucky?
 My game could pause for minutes while trying to spawn NE.
 This is very unlikely with a small number of NE but as number of NE grows likelyhood of randomly generating an invalid coord increases.
 I need an efficient way to mapp the space return all possible locations and randomly select one fo those.

+- if you pass an arguement by move, at the end of the function call, does the original variable retain it's value?

+# **NOTE**
+- code wil be tested with orignal version of files except for the 4 we are editing.
+This means that my code,right now, will fail because I added variabeles to GameConstants.h .
+Would have also failed for anyone that doesn't have my version fo the files since git ignores GameConstants.h among other things

+# TODO:
+- figure out why sometimes is spits out a bunch of numbers.
+I think it's because Im getting unlucky randomly selecting coords but could be cap.